Donvine254/Tech-Tales-Server/README.md

 # **Front-end Tech-Tales Interface**

-You can use this api in with the front-end tech-tales available here (link to repo)
+You can use this api in with the front-end tech-tales available here [see repo](https://github.com/Donvine254/Tech-Tales-Client)

 # **Technologies Used in the API**